bookia20/devday18/README.md

    vi.
 Enter path for the Green Taxi data:

    ```
-   s3://serverless-analytics/glue-blog/green
+   s3://devday18/nytaxi/green
    ```

    vii.
-For Choose an IAM Role, select **Create an IAM role** and enter the role name as following and click on **Next**.
+Select No for another data store and Next, for Choose an IAM Role, select **Create an IAM role** and enter the role name as following and click on **Next**.

    ```
    nycitytaxi-devday18-crawler